bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 Sjors Provoost: 01:27:00

-Yeah, it'll be an interesting question about security budget, like who has the bigger budget here?
+Yeah, it'll be an interesting question about security budget, who has the bigger budget here?
 Is the economic use of Bitcoin, you know, are people really willing to pay enough fees to overcome an opponent that is willing to pay a lot of money to not have them make transactions?

 NVK: 01:27:14

 You know, a heuristic that I like on that, It's not like a perfect analogous to it, but it's like Bitcoin is the largest computational capacity on earth by like many, many, many, many, many orders of magnitude.
-And it's still like this kiddie pool, tiny economic system, right?
+And it's still like this kiddie pool, a tiny economic system, right?
 Like, I mean, like Bitcoin is hilariously small, even at the peak.
 Like we barely hit a trillion and it's still like, man, what Apple probably has more cash than Bitcoin has its own value, right?